Tortugas-Consulting-LLC/find.torrent/README.md

 API Documentation
 -----------------
 A complete record of the API calls serviced by find.torrent is included here.
 Example data is used for context.
-Responses are of the type [application/hal+json](http://stateless.co/hal_specification.html)
+Responses are in either [application/hal+json or application/hal+xml](http://stateless.co/hal_specification.html)

 Documentation for the service's API is provided in the following form.